13 min read

 const app = createApp({})

-// Lazy load components
+// Lazy-load heavy components

 app.component('Modal', () => import('./components/ui/Modal.vue'))